Skip to content

 Answer: A merge where drivers use both lanes until the merge point, then alternate.

-Why it works in the car: Few driving topics create stronger opinions.
-Keep the debate short unless traffic is stopped.
+Where it earns its spot: Few driving topics light up a car faster.
+Keep the debate short unless traffic is fully stopped anyway.

 68. Which Interstate runs across the southern United States from California toward Florida?
 (Hard)